LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 ### Dynamic parts

-But if you want to define a route that retrieve a client by id, you need to add a dynamic part:
+But if you want to define a route that, say, retrieves a client by id, you need to add a dynamic part:

 ```
 GET   /clients/:id          controllers.Clients.show(id: Long)